 Getting toddlers and pre-schoolers to clean-up isn’t easy.
 Every high is followed by a crash.
 You and your kids may have been having the time of your lives baking a three-tier cake, building a monster-sized Lego set, or playing a tw0-hour game of Monopoly.
 But once the frosting is dried, the cityscape built, the game won, then the real clean-up work begins.
-This is why you need some clean-up songs.
+This is why you need some clean-up songs for kids.

 The imminent clean-up was always lingering in the back of your mind throughout all the fun, unbeknownst to your kid.
 Luckily, you (try) and delegate the post-activity clean-up to your children!
-And, even if you end-up singing the clean-up song while you do most of the actual cleaning-up, kids will learn that helping out can be as fun as singing a little song.
+And, even if you end up singing the clean-up song while you do most of the actual cleaning-up, kids will learn that helping out can be as fun as singing a little song.

-You don’t want them to get sick of a specific cleaning song though, and part of the fun is the novelty.
+You don’t want them to get sick of a specific clean-up song though, and part of the fun is the novelty.
 On top of that, maybe they just didn’t like the clean-up song they learned in daycare or school or whatever.
 You need some clean-up song alternatives.
 So, here are the best renditions of clean-up songs for pre-schoolers to listen to the next time you’re ambitious enough to take part in some messy fun.

 “It’s Time to Clean Up!” by Harry Kindergarten Music